carlosmiguelviegas/virtual-library-node-api/README.md

 Welcome to the Digital Library!

-This web application is a library management service REST api developed with NodeJS and Express.js.
+This web application is a library management system REST api developed with NodeJS and Express.js.

+It was applied concepts such as json web tokens (jwt), authentication and authorization flows.